• Skip to primary navigation

 Proven Class Important Even for These Juveniles

-Chart Showing What Race the Winners of the Duchess Of Cambridge Stakes Between 1990 and 2020 Ran in Previously
+Chart Showing the Race Run Previously by the Duchess Of Cambridge Stakes Winners Between 1990 and 2024

 Guineas Winners a Rarity

-The ultimate goal for connections of Duchess of Cambridge winners is that their horse goes on to win the 1,000 Guineas.
+The ultimate goal for connections of Duchess Of Cambridge winners is that their horse goes on to win the 1,000 Guineas.
 That, however, is a very difficult feat to achieve.
-Indeed, it is getting tougher for horses to complete that particular double with 2004 Guineas winner, Attraction, the last horse to pull it off.
+Indeed, it is getting tougher for horses to complete that particular double with 2023 Guineas winner, Mawj, only the second horse to pull it off this century.
 Indeed, many recent graduates of this race have struggled to have much more success at all at the highest level as they mature.

 Horse Trainer Duchess Of Cambs Win 1000 Guineas Win